 She was sold to an American, Ryan Castiller, who began a thorough refit.
 Ryan died towards the beginning of 1986, not having completed the refit.
 On 27th November 1986, Mr Robinson of Kent bought her.
 Eddy Richards of Cowes was commissioned to convert her back to her original spec and appearance.
 No plans were available but research revealed photos of Sheila from Beken of Cowes from which it was possible to restore her to her original appearance.
 The original deck layout was reinstated with twin cockpits.
 New sails were supplied by Ratseys in 1989 (mainsail and racing genoa).

 A new Vire single cylinder petrol engine was bought and fitted in 1990, complete with a folding 12.5″ x 8″ two-bladed bronze propeller.
 Engine re-conditioned 2020.

 Sheila is a fast and exciting Six Metre in excellent condition.
 Her history of cruising with Rutherford before the war gives much confidence in her ability as a sea boat and she can be pushed hard without undue concern.
 Sheila can be tacked and turned quickly and will take steep seas with ease.
 She attracts much attention whenever she is out.

 The current owner purchased Sheila in 2011 and brought her to his boatyard in Kent where he proceeded to undertake a major restoration of her hull, which now looks brand new even though roughly 90% of it is the original fabric.
 A new interior has been fitted with 2-3 berths as accommodation, also to go with her original Marconi rig which is in good order.
 The current owner has put in a new gaff rig and everything is brand new and to a very high standard.
-Early Summer re-paint ready for the 2019 season.
+Early Summer re-paint for the 2020 season.
+In full commission.